 Meetings held and Appointment and Name and qualifications Experience and special responsibilities attended # resignation Dr M Ammerer MBBS FRACP General and Interventional Cardiologist with Western Cardiology.
-Extensive experience in acture coronary care, outpatient cardiology management and cardiac rehabilitation.
-Fellowships with the Brigham and Women's Hospital (Harvard Medical School) and the Royal Australiasian College of Physicians.
-6 held 3 attended Appointed June 2005 Mr J Busch PCC PSM BA (Hons) MArts FAIM Leadership Coach and retired Public Servant with over 30 years experience in the WA Public Sector.
-Wide experience as a member of Government, not for profit and community Boards and Committees.
-2 held 1 attended Appointed June 1998 Resigned April 2014 Ms E Frankish BAgrSc (Hons) FAIFST MASM MIAFP Consultant Food Microbiologist with 30 years experience in broad range of food science and environmental microbiology in government and private enterprise in Tasmania, NSW and Western Australia.
+Extensive experience in acute coronary care, outpatient cardiology management and cardiac rehabilitation.
+Fellowships with the Brigham and Women's Hospital (Harvard Medical School) and the Royal Australasian College of Physicians.
+6 held 5 attended Appointed June 2005 Mr Warren Ford BEng(ChemEng) MAICD Warren Ford is an oil and gas professional with over 30 years' experience across technical, commercial, managerial and leadership roles in Australia and internationally.
+Mr Ford was Deputy Managing Director for Apache Energy Limited in Perth and is a former Vice Chair and Board Member of the Australian Petroleum and Exploration Association (APPEA), the peak national body representing Australia's oil and gas exploration and production industry.
+Mr Ford is a member of the Society of Petroleum Engineers and the Australian Institute of Company Directors.
+6 held 4 attended Appointed December 2013 Ms E Frankish BAgrSc (Hons) FAIFST MASM MIAFP Consultant Food Microbiologist with 30 years' experience in broad range of food science and environmental microbiology in government and private enterprise in Tasmania, NSW and Western Australia.
 Twelve years managing own diagnostic consulting laboratory.
 Wide committee experience including executive positions.
-6 held 4 attended Appointed December 2009 Dr J O'Shea MBBS (WA) MRCP (UK) FRACP Consultant Cardiologist at Fremantle Hospital and in private practice at St John of God Hospital, Murdoch.
+6 held 5 attended Appointed December 2009 Dr J O'Shea MBBS (WA) MRCP (UK) FRACP Consultant Cardiologist at Fremantle Hospital and in private practice at St John of God Hospital, Murdoch.
 Broad interest in diagnosis and management of heart disease.
-6 held 6 attended Appointed August 2002 Prof Ian Puddey MBBS FRACP MD Winthrop Professor, Dean of the Faculty of Medicine and Dentistry, University of Western Australia from 2005 to present.
-Graduated from the Medical School of UWA in 1975.
-Doctorate in Medicine in 1985.
-Senior Lecturer in Medicine at UWA in 1990.
-Worked for Johns Hopkins University in Baltimore in 1996 pursuing his cardiovascular research interests.
-Inaugural Head of the School of Medicine and Pharmacology at the University of Western Australia from 2002 to 2004.
-6 held 3 attended Appointed April 2011 Mr Andrew Raiter B Juris, LLB, GAICD Group Legal Counsel at HBF with 26 years experience as a lawyer in both private practice and in house roles, in commerce, banking and finance.
+2 held 1 attended Appointed August 2002 Deceased March 2015 Ms Kylie Oliver, DipHlthSc(Nurs), BHlthSc(Nurs), GradDipHlthAdmin Kylie Oliver is a health professional with 25 years' experience in clinical, education, managerial, administrative and executive roles in the tertiary and country sectors in Western Australia and Queensland.
+Kylie's visionary approach to improving patient outcomes has seen initiatives not only succeed within local organisations but been accepted across the State with significant impact.
+5 held 5 attended Appointed April 2015 Mr Andrew Raiter B Juris, LLB, GAICD Group Legal Counsel at HBF with 26 years' experience as a lawyer in both private practice and in house roles, in commerce, banking and finance.
 Expertise in board support and secretarial functions in not for profit organisations and a graduate of the AICD.
-6 held 5 attended Appointed June 2011 Mr G Robson BCom MEc FACA FFSIA Partner in Sharyn Long Chartered Accountants.
+6 held 5 attended Appointed June 2011 Dr Jamie Rankin, MBBS FRACP Head of Cardiology at Royal Perth Hospital.
+Participates in the 24-hour on-call angioplasty service for the treatment of acute myocardial infarction offered at Royal Perth Hospital and Hollywood Private Hospital.
+Dr Rankin is also the Director of clinical trials in Cardiology at Royal Perth Hospital.
+2 held 2 attended Appointed October 2015 Mr G Robson BCom MEc FACA FFSIA Partner in Sharyn Long Chartered Accountants.
 Lectured in accounting and finance for the University of Western Australia, RMIT and the Financial Services Institute of Australasia.
 Held senior executive positions in banking institutions and public companies.
 Chairman of the Heart Foundation's Investment Committee since 2009.
-6 held 5 attended Appointed June 2005 Mr Iain Rowe MA (Hons) Psychology Marketing Consultant, having held a number of senior executive roles in leading Perth Advertising Agencies.
-Extensive experience in Health and other social marketing campaigns.
-Member of the National Heart Foundation Marketing Advisory Panel.
-6 held 6 attended Appointed April 2010
+6 held 5 attended Appointed June 2005